This forensic mystery is a hardcover edition that was published by Berkley on June 28, 2005 and has 401 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Cruel & Unusual, Port Mortuary, Red Mist, Bone Bed, Dust, Flesh and Blood, Depraved Heart, The Scarpetta Factor
+Other books by this author which I have reviewed include Cruel & Unusual, Port Mortuary, Red Mist, Bone Bed, Dust, Flesh and Blood, Depraved Heart, The Scarpetta Factor

 Thirteenth in the Kay Scarpetta forensic mystery series and revolving around a freelance forensic pathologist.
 Trace involves a return to Richmond, Virginia, which had thrown Kay out on her ear five years ago.